maugavilla/well_hello_stats/tutorials/6_2_contigency_tables.md

 Because this is the easiest test to calculate by hand, it is one of the most common tests used.
-However, remember that the $\chi^2$ test is an approximation, and requires that all of the expected values are greater than 1 and that at least 80% are greater than 5.
+However, remember that the $\chi^2$ test is an approximation, and requires that all of the expected values are greater than 1 and that at least 80% are greater than 5, some would say that 100% should be above 5.
 When doing such a test of independence on a computer, it is probably better to use Fisher’s exact test, which doesn’t have this restriction.

 The $\chi^2$ contingency test can be done with the function `chisq.test()`.
 If we give a frequency table as input, this function